 Every holiday season, all residents are given one night off of clinical responsibilities to celebrate with each other at a program-sponsored event.
 Fellows and attendings graciously cover the inpatient services on this night.
 This night out in the Windy City features food and dancing, and it is always a big hit!

-Our program is very open and receptive to resident ideas on improving lifestyle.
-Our Resident Education Committee and House Staff Meetings focus on improving resident wellness, so we welcome your ideas!
-You can email the chiefs or submit your idea on the REC Monthly Meeting Suggestion Form.
+Our program is very open and receptive to resident ideas on improving work-life integration.
+Our Resident Education Council and House Staff Meetings emphasize improving resident wellness, so we welcome your ideas!
+You can email the chiefs and social/community service chairs, or submit your idea on the Program/REC Suggestion Form.